JeffWeinell/REEs/README.md

   5    |  6   |  6   |  6   |  2   |  0   |  0   |  0
  &gt; 5| 19   | 15   | 13   | 12   |  0   |  0   |  0

+The MHC loci with genomic coordinates NW_013661433.1:30811-30931 and NW_013659533.1:83942-84062 were dropped from the set of potential target loci because contained very short coding regions (4bp and 19bp, respectively).

 <!--
-The locus NW_013661433.1:30811-30931 matched seven genomic regions with 100% identity and contained a short CDS (4bp); therefore this target loci was dropped from further analyses.
-Additionally, the locus NW_013659533.1:83942-84062 was dropped because...
-The 84 MHC target loci were submitted to Arbor Biosciences for ultrastringent filtration and bait design (WeinellEntry1815-1898); 29 MHC loci failed ultrastringent filtration (no baits designed for these loci).
-Additionally, 16 other MHC loci were filtered because the baits that were designed were non-specific within the genomes of *T. sirtalis* and/or *Thermophis baileyi* (**blast results files: XXXXXX)**; 12 MHC loci were already and included as targets because they were identified as REEs (**Version1_removed-loci_duplicate-targets.tsv**), and therefore I removed one target from each pair of identical target loci.
-The final set of target loci (for which baits were synthesised) included 27 MHC loci (plus five more that were included as REEs: WeinellEntry248, 559, 728, 787, and 891).
+The remaining 84 MHC target loci were submitted to Arbor Biosciences for ultrastringent filtration and bait design (WeinellEntry1815-1898); 29 MHC loci failed ultrastringent filtration, and therefore no baits designed for these loci (**Version1_ZeroBaitCoverageLoci.tsv**).
+Additionally, 16 other MHC loci were filtered because their baits were non-specific within the genomes of *T. sirtalis* and/or *Thermophis baileyi* (**blast results files: XXXXXX)**.
+Another 12 MHC loci were already included as targets because they were identified as REEs, and therefore I removed one of the duplicates from each pair of duplicated targets (**Version1_removed-loci_duplicate-targets.tsv**).
+The final set of target loci for which baits were synthesised included 27 MHC loci plus five others that had been included as REEs (WeinellEntry248, 559, 728, 787, and 891).
 -->

 <!--